graphql/graphql-js/README.md

 ### Using in a Browser

-GraphQL.js is a general purpose library and can be used both in a Node server and in the browser.
-As an example, the [GraphiQL](https://github.com/graphql/graphiql/) tool is built with GraphQL.js!
+GraphQL.js is a general-purpose library and can be used both in a Node server and in the browser.
+As an example, the [GraphiQL](https://github.com/graphql/graphiql/) the tool is built with GraphQL.js!

 Building a project using GraphQL.js with [webpack](https://webpack.js.org) or [rollup](https://github.com/rollup/rollup) should just work and only include